 Whether that’s caused by long term poor posture, an accident, or a sporting injury, the Iron Neck is a great solution for appropriate neck strengthening.

-In this situation, the Iron Neck Starter Bundle (link to product page) is your best option.
+In this situation, the Iron Neck 3.0 (link to product page) is your best option.
 It’s the cheapest of the three models because it does not provide any friction when turning your head.
 No friction dial means the resistance band will move freely around the Iron Neck halo.

 Rather, all of the resistance is loaded through the resistance band.
 The original bundle comes with a 25 lb resistance band which is the maximum tension that can be applied when fully stretched.

-If you are working with the elderly or clients with more fragile necks, then I would recommend creating your own bundle by clicking the link in the description on the page (link here) and adding a lighter resistance band of 10 lbs to give you even more loading variation.
+If you are working with the elderly or clients with more fragile necks, then I would recommend adding the rehab kit as you get lighter bands to work with which are 5 and 10 lbs to give you even more loading variation.

-For rehabbing the athlete, the original Starter bundle is perfect and will provide enough resistance to rehab neck injuries related to contact, collision, and combat sports.
+For rehabbing the athlete, the band that comes with the Iron Neck 3.0 is perfect and will provide enough resistance to rehab neck injuries related to contact, collision, and combat sports.